PDIS/transcript/2023-10-25-Interview-with-BBC.md

 So, while in our region, many countries backslid on their amount of free expressions, Taiwan actually advanced, not by a lot, I would say, advanced a little bit, but because there's a gradual backslide across our region.
 So now we're at the top one.

 ### Interviewer:
-I looked at that list, actually, and you were head of the United Kingdom.
+I looked at that list, actually, and you were ahead of the United Kingdom.
 I think I'll need… Who was ahead of you?
 Iceland, Costa Rica, Canada?
 Have I got that right?
 I'm not sure about my number three.
 And number four, I think, was Taiwan.
 And that's for Freedom House 2022 for internet freedom.

 There was, with some of your initiatives for a digital democracy in Taiwan, a freedom of expression we've talked about, but no reply button on some of the projects.
 Talk to me about that.